National Transit Building: History and architectural features

 In 1978 The National Transit Building was placed on the National Register of Historic Places.
 After several owner transitions, the building was purchased by Ralph Nader’s organization and later donated to the Oil City Civic Center.
 In 2005 a wrap-around lobby mural, printed on vinyl, was dedicated.
 At a cost of $33,000.00, the mural is based on historical research and focuses on the crude oil and natural gas exploration of this region.

-I recently spoke with a National Transit tenant involved in the development of the arts (with keys in hand – see photo) who provided the following information:
+According to a National Transit tenant, who was involved in the development of the arts:

-It has an amazing history – at the turn of the last century, as the national headquarters for the oil industry under John D. Rockefeller and more recently, as the focus of a growing arts movement in Oil City.
+"It has an amazing history – at the turn of the last century, as the national headquarters for the oil industry under John D. Rockefeller and more recently, as the focus of a growing arts movement in Oil City.
 This magnificent historic building went through some hard times in the late 1980s and 1990s.
 At one point there were plans to tear it down and put up a CVS!
 Ralph Nader heard about it, bought the building and several years later turned it over to a non-profit corporation founded to manage it, the Oil City Civic Center.
-It has been restored chiefly through the efforts of volunteers.
+It has been restored chiefly through the efforts of volunteers."

 Today it is the hub of Oil City's arts revitalization and it offers work and teaching spaces for visual artists, musicians, dancers, two galleries and a performance space.
 The Oil City Civic Center, Inc. is charged with preserving the historic complex and to provide affordable space for nonprofit organizations.

 In 2016, the building hosted the inaugural Oil Valley Film Festival.